radical-cybertools/radical.pilot/docs/source/events.md

     - [CFG]           - only for some RP configurations
       - [CFG-R]       - only for some bootstrapping configurations
       - [CFG-DVM]     - only for launch methods which use a DVM
-    - [CU]            - only for some CU descriptions
+    - [Task]            - only for some Task descriptions
-      - [CU-DS]       - only for tasks specifying data staging directives
+      - [Task-DS]       - only for tasks specifying data staging directives
-      - [CU-PRE]      - only for tasks specifying pre-exec directives
+      - [Task-PRE]      - only for tasks specifying pre-exec directives
-      - [CU-POST]     - only for tasks specifying post-exec directives
+      - [Task-POST]     - only for tasks specifying post-exec directives
     - [PILOT]         - only for certain pilot
     - [APP]           - only for applications writing compatible profiles
     - [RUNTIME]       - only on  certain runtime decisions and system configuration